webcloud7/ftw.referencewidget/README.rst

  - block_traversal: These Types are not traversable
  - selectable: These Types are selectable
  - nonselectable: These Types are not selectable
  - start: The path first opened.
-Can either be a callable or a string
+Can either be a callable or a path.
+Additionaly the strings "parent", "navroot", "ploneroot" can be used.
+ - allow_nonsearched_types: If this is set to true all the types will be traversable and selectable.
  - override: drops all global config and the base query.
 All types need to be added to be selectable.

 Links